Haiti honors earthquake victims after 12 years - ExBulletin

 PORT-AU-PRINCE, Haiti (AP) – Flags fluttered at half mast in the wind on Wednesday as Haiti honored the estimated 316,000 people who died in a devastating earthquake 12 years ago.

-Prime Minister Ariel Henry and other government officials in black suits visit the large boulder-surfaced memorial to commemorate the victims of the 7.0 magnitude earthquake on January 12, 2010.
+Prime Minister Ariel Henry and other government officials in black suits visited the large boulder-surfaced memorial to commemorate the victims of the 7.0 magnitude earthquake on January 12, 2010.

 “We still have a lot to rebuild,” Henry said.
 January 12th not only destroyed a single house.
 It destroyed the entire country’s economy.
 It will take a long time to get back to where we were before the earthquake.”